StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/about-filtered-event-trigger-operators.md

-# About FilteredEvent Trigger Operators
+# FilteredEvent Trigger Operators

-This topic describes how to use operators within the context of the [FilteredEvent trigger](filtered-event-trigger.md).
+This topic lists the available operators for use with the [FilteredEvent trigger](write-filtered-event-trigger.md).

-## Operator usage
+## Operators

-The following operators can be used to filter events:
+The following operators can be used to filter events.

 ### Logical operators